International Union of Geological Sciences

-The International Union of Geological Sciences (IUGS) is an international non-governmental organization devoted to international cooperation in the field of geology.
+The International Union of Geological Sciences (IUGS) is an international non-governmental organization devoted to global cooperation in the field of geology.
+As of 2023, it represents more than 1 million geoscientists around the world.

 About

-The IUGS was founded in 1961 and is a Scientific Union member of the International Science Council (ISC), formerly the International Council for Science (ICSU), which it recognizes as the co-ordinating body for the international organization of science.
-Currently geologists from 121 countries (and regions) are represented in the IUGS.
-A broad range of scientific topics are covered by its commission, task groups, joint programmes and affiliated organizations.
+Founded in 1961, the IUGS was established to maintain collaboration between the International Geological Congresses, which have taken place every four years since 1875.
+It is a Scientific Union member of the International Science Council (ISC), formerly the International Council for Science (ICSU), which it recognizes as the co-ordinating body for the international organization of science.
+Currently, geologists from 121 countries (and regions) are represented in the IUGS.
+A broad range of scientific topics is covered by its commission, task groups, joint programmes and affiliated organizations.
 IUGS promotes and encourages the study of geological problems, especially those of worldwide significance, and supports and facilitates international and inter-disciplinary co-operation in the earth sciences.
 The Union's Secretariat is currently located at the Chinese Academy of Geological Sciences in Beijing, China.

 Activities

 IUGS is a joint partner with UNESCO for the International Geoscience Programme (IGCP) and also participates in the Global Geoparks Network (GGN).
 The Geological Society of London oversees the production and distribution of IUGS Publications.
 The Geological Society of India produces and distributes the Union's quarterly journal, entitled Episodes, as well as providing editorial support.
 Interested parties can download the latest issues of Episodes free of charge.
+Other activities include: Resourcing Future Generations (RFG), Young Reporters, Deep-Time Digital Earth (DDE).

 Commissions

-IUGS runs seven international commissions, covering the following topics:
+IUGS runs nine international commissions, covering the following topics: